 A new guider with two guide probes was installed in March/April 2018.
 It allows for the selection of fainter guide stars and eliminates rotational drift.
-The RMS guidance scatter is 0."15, centred on zero, however we still recommend slits of larger than 1" when using MOS.
-See section 7.8 for more details.
+The RMS guidance scatter is 0."15, centred on zero, however we still recommend slits of width 1" or larger when using MOS.
+See Sec 7.8 for more details.